JaredHLZhang/61040-portfolio/assignments/assignment1.md

 ## 3. Stakeholders

 ### Problem 1: LDR miscommunication and less emotional connection in quality time
-- Partners in LDRs – primary users struggling with misunderstanding and report less emotional connect in quality time.
+- Partners in LDRs – primary users struggling with misunderstanding and report less emotional connection in quality time.
 - Therapists and relationship coaches – help clients repair damage caused by miscommunication and provide consultant on relationship support.
 - Families and close friends – indirectly affected when couples are stressed.